 Many real estate agents in Arizona enjoy benefits beyond their salaries.
 In addition to being able to work from home and enjoy a flexible schedule, they often enjoy other perks.
 Professional development assistance is a common benefit as well as health insurance, mileage reimbursement, and parental leave.
 Some brokers even give their real estate agents stock options.
 The exact package will vary by the brokerage.

 Arizona is an exciting place to start a career in real estate.
-To get started, you'll begin by taking the real estate pre-licensing course.
-It is a 90-hour class you can take online from an approved school like Aceable Rael Estate School.
+To get started, you'll begin by taking the Arizona real estate pre-licensing course.
+It is a 90-hour class you can take online from an approved school like Aceable.
 We offer on-demand classes for the Arizona license course so you can easily fit your education into your life.
 Start on the path to your career as a real estate agent in Arizona with Aceable!